Ibrahim Abu Mohamed: Lobbying

-In October 2014 Abu Mohamed and the ANIC called for the offence of "advocating terrorism" to be removed from the "Foreign Fighters Bill", currently before the Australian Parliament, saying a cleric could fall foul of the law simply by "advocated the duty of a Muslim to defend his land" or if he referred to stories in the Quran, Bible and Torah in his sermons.
+In October 2014, Abu Mohamed and the ANIC called for the offence of "advocating terrorism" to be removed from the "Foreign Fighters Bill", currently before the Australian Parliament, saying a cleric could fall foul of the law simply by "advocated the duty of a Muslim to defend his land" or if he referred to stories in the Quran, Bible and Torah in his sermons.

+In February 2015, Abu Mohamed said the Australian Government should not ban Hizb ut-Tahrir saying the group is, "actually pro-freedom of speech".
+Tony Abbott, the Australian Prime Minister at the time, responded by saying the comments were "unhelpful".

+In October 2015 he called for the extremists behind the Parramatta shooting to "stop messing with Australia."

-After the November 2015 Paris attacks, in a Press Release by the Australian National Imams Council, Abu Mohamed made some controversial remarks that: "These recent incidents highlight the fact that current strategies to deal with the threat of terrorism are not working.
+After the November 2015 Paris attacks, in a press release by the Australian National Imams Council, Abu Mohamed made some controversial remarks that: "These recent incidents highlight the fact that current strategies to deal with the threat of terrorism are not working.
 It is therefore imperative that all causative factors such as racism, Islamophobia, curtailing freedoms through securitisation, duplicitous foreign policies and military intervention must be comprehensively addressed".
-He was later criticized for not directly condemning the Paris attacks.
+He was later criticised for not directly condemning the Paris attacks.
 This led to a further statement: "We wish to emphasise it is incorrect to imply that the reference to causative factors provides justification for these acts of terrorism." and "Dr. Ibrahim Abu Mohamed have consistently and unequivocally condemned all forms of terrorist violence."

-In December 2015 Abu Mohamed, along with other high-profile imams, issued a new year's message supporting a fatwa condemning Islamic State.
+In December 2015, Abu Mohamed, along with other high-profile imams, issued a new year's message supporting a fatwa condemning Islamic State.
 In the message they stated that "most Islamic Legal Circles and Fatwa Boards have condemned ISIS", and warned young people to avoid the organisation's propaganda.

 Abu Mohamed, in a submission to a federal government inquiry, has called for the Racial Discrimination Act to be updated to include protections against religious vilification.
 Liberal senator James Paterson, a member of the parliamentary joint committee on human rights said, “Effectively that would mean Australia has a national blasphemy law because criticising someone's religious beliefs in a way that offended them could breach the law".

 Defamation case

-In April 2016 Abu Mohamed commenced civil proceedings for defamation, against News Corporation for alleged damages relating to the publication of two articles.
+In April 2016, Abu Mohamed commenced civil proceedings for defamation, against News Corporation for alleged damages relating to the publication of two articles.